2010 Price Chopper 400: Background

-Kansas Speedway, the race track where the race was held.

-The layout of Kansas Speedway, the venue where the race was held.

 Kansas Speedway is one of ten intermediate to hold NASCAR races.
 The standard track at Kansas Speedway is a four-turn D-shaped oval track that is 1.5 mi long.
 The track's turns are banked at fifteen degrees, while the front stretch, the location of the finish line, is 10.4 degrees.
 The back stretch, opposite of the front, is at only five degrees.
 The racetrack has seats for 82,000 spectators.

 Before the race, Denny Hamlin led the Drivers' Championship with 5,368 points, and Jimmie Johnson stood in second with 5,333.
 Kyle Busch was third in the Drivers' Championship with 5,323 points, fourteen ahead of Kurt Busch and twenty ahead of Kevin Harvick in fourth and fifth.
 Carl Edwards with 5,295 was seven ahead of Jeff Burton, as Jeff Gordon with 5,285 points, was fifty-seven ahead of Greg Biffle, and seventy-nine in front of Tony Stewart.
 Matt Kenseth and Clint Bowyer was eleventh and twelfth with 5,203 and 5,130 points.
 In the Manufacturers' Championship, Chevrolet was leading with 206 points, thirty-five ahead of Toyota.
 Ford, with 126 points, was thirteen points ahead of Dodge in the battle for third.
 Tony Stewart was the race's defending champion.